OrHasan/Data_Visualization/README.md

 <!-- DEBUG -->
 ## Debug
-When choosing to use the debug pre-made attacks data, there will be a choice between 3 types of tables data that the program can deal with:
+When choosing to use the debug pre-made attacks data, there will be a choice between three types of table data that the program can handle:
 * Attacks + Dates
 * Attacks Only
 * Groups Only